By Angela Epley

 Guarantees apply to certain insurance and annuity products and are subject to product terms, exclusions and limitations and the insurer’s claims-paying ability and financial strength.

 USAA means United Services Automobile Association and its affiliates.
-Financial advice provided by USAA Financial Advisors, Inc. (FAI), a registered broker-dealer, USAA Investment Management Company (IMCO), a registered broker-dealer and investment adviser, and for insurance, USAA Financial Planning Services Insurance Agency, Inc. (known as USAA Financial Insurance Agency in California, License # OE36312).
+Financial advice provided by USAA Financial Advisors, Inc. (FAI), a registered broker dealer, USAA Investment Management Company (IMCO), a registered broker dealer and investment advisor, and for insurance, USAA Financial Planning Services Insurance Agency, Inc. (known as USAA Financial Insurance Agency in California, License # OE36312).
 Investment products and services offered by IMCO and FAI.
-Life insurance and annuities provided by USAA Life Insurance Co., San Antonio, TX, and in NY by USAA Life Insurance Co of New York, Highland Falls, NY.
+Life insurance and annuities provided by USAA Life Insurance Co., San Antonio, TX, and in NY by USAA Life Insurance Co. of New York, Highland Falls, NY.
 Other life and health insurance from select companies offered through USAA Life General Agency, Inc. (known in CA (license #0782231) and in NY as USAA Health and Life Insurance Agency).
 Banking products offered by USAA Federal Savings Bank and USAA Savings Bank, both FDIC insured.
 Trust services provided by USAA Federal Savings Bank.